-libcres.a is a small archive library provided at 11i.

-libcres.a contains string, memory and other functions, to provide customers running performance-critical applications with the benefit of a static link.
+Provided with the original release of 11i, libcres.a is a small archive library that contains string, memory and other functions, to provide customers running performance-critical applications with the benefit of a static link.

 Linking statically with libc is not a supported method of linking an application.
 Any performance improvement is highly dependent on the application's use of the included functions.
-The functions included in this library are:
+The functions included in this library are as follows: